Disney Infinity 2.0: Release

 The game was bundled with a 12 GB PlayStation 3 console.
 A Disney Infinity 2.0 Marvel Premium Value Pack bundle exclusive to Amazon.com includes the Marvel Super Heroes Starter Pack, Captain America, Venom and Rocket Raccoon playable characters, a Power Disc blind pack and the Spider-Man Playset.

 For those who purchased the first game, Disney Infinity 2.0 was also released digitally, through the Nintendo eShop, PlayStation Store, and Xbox Games Store.
-The digital version of the game was available for Xbox One, due to hardware compatibility issues.
-The digital version of Disney Infinity 2.0 was available at launch, but instead was released on November 4, 2014 in North America.
+The digital version of the game was not available for Xbox One, due to hardware compatibility issues.
+The digital version of Disney Infinity 2.0 wasn’t available at launch, but instead was released on November 4, 2014, in North America.
 This version of the game includes the Toybox mode, but requires an Infinity Base and Disney Infinity figurines.

 The Microsoft Windows version of the game was released digitally, as a standalone, brand-new application for Windows.
 Micro transactions were required to unlock additional content.
 The iOS version of Disney Infinity 2.0 was through the Apple App Store.

-Disney Interactive Studios announced that starting July 24, 2014 through September 22, 2014, consumers who pre-order the Starter Pack would receive a free Disney Infinity 2.0 figurine from retailers nationwide.
+Disney Interactive Studios announced that starting July 24, 2014, through September 22, 2014, consumers who pre-order the Starter Pack would receive a free Disney Infinity 2.0 figurine from retailers nationwide.
 Retailers including Disney Store, Tesco and Game have offered this deal.